How To Consume Seeds (Superfoods) EverydayPosted on

 - Power up your smoothies with this hydrophilic food.
 It will keep you well hydrated and alert all day.

 - Pair chia seeds with a probiotic.
-Adding chia to yoghurt will provide fibre and healthy fats, and fuel your body till the next meal.
+Adding chia to vegan curd will provide fibre and healthy fats, and fuel your body till the next meal.

 2. Flax Seeds